TUI Travel's Hotelbeds to ramp up expansion plans

-Hotelbeds, the accommodation wholesaler owned by Europe's biggest tour operator TUI Travel Plc, said on Monday it expected sales to rise by 25 percent this year and planned to ramp up its expansion in the Americas and Asia.
+Hotelbeds, the accommodation wholesaler owned by Europe's biggest tour operator TUI Travel Plc TT.L, said on Monday it expected sales to rise by 25 percent this year and planned to ramp up its expansion in the Americas and Asia.

-The business, which sells accommodation at over 45,000 hotels in 147 countries to airlines and travel firms, reported total transaction values of 982 million euros (841 million pounds) in 2010 and expects that to rise by 25 percent this year.
+The business, which sells accommodation at over 45,000 hotels in 147 countries to airlines and travel firms, reported total transaction values of 982 million euros ($1.3 billion) in 2010 and expects that to rise by 25 percent this year.

 "At this particular time there are not that many businesses that have this kind of growth rate.
 We have always had a global appetite, the world is our market place," Villa said, adding that the business is particularly targeting expansion in Brazil, Argentina, Colombia, Korea and India.